crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Changes
 =======

-- Expose the total count and sum of durations metrics under the :ref:`query_stats_mbean` for ``QUERY``, ``INSERT``, ``UPDATE``, ``DELETE``, ``MANAGEMENT``, ``DDL`` and ``COPY`` statement types.
+- Expose the sum of durations, total, and failed count metrics under the :ref:`query_stats_mbean` for ``QUERY``, ``INSERT``, ``UPDATE``, ``DELETE``, ``MANAGEMENT``, ``DDL`` and ``COPY`` statement types.